 Event box

-SHC October Virtual Lecture: Tenzin Dhondup, 2025 Worthington Essay Winner Online
+SHC October Lecture: Tenzin Dhondup, 2025 Worthington Essay Winner In-Person / Online

 Lecture Title: Embodied Testimonies: Physicians, Forensics, and the Crisis of Credibility in Asylum Adjudication